This article was last updated on April 20, 2020.

 Choosing the best at-home blood pressure monitor

 Reliable blood pressure monitors can be found at your local drug store or online.
-If you're in the market for an at-home blood pressure monitor, consider these guidelines from the Centers for Disease Control and Prevention (CDC) Opens New Window:
+If you're in the market for an at-home blood pressure monitor, consider these guidelines from the American Heart Association External Site:

 - Automated: An automated blood pressure monitor provides a more accurate reading than a manual one.
 Take the guesswork out of measurement and let the machine do the work.